 - Using the radiographs as a guide, draw a lower molar.
 Label its parts and surfaces.
 Show surrounding structures such as bone and gum tissues.

-- Show on your drawing where the nerves and blood vessels enter the tooth.
+- Show on your drawing where the nerves and blood vessels enter and leave the tooth.

 - Show on your drawing where bacterial plaque is most likely to be found.